paulichdom/sophon-blog/README.md

 ## Generative AI
 Sophon integrates generative AI to help users quickly draft articles.
 Simply enter a topic or prompt in the editor, and the AI assistant will generate a complete article draft for you to review and edit.
 This feature lowers the barrier to content creation and boosts productivity for writers of all levels.

-## Backend
-The backend for Sophon is developed with [NestJS](https://nestjs.com/).
-You can find the backend source code here: [paulichdom/sophon-api](https://github.com/paulichdom/sophon-api)

 ## npm Scripts